Multiple Dirichlet Series and Shifted Convolutions: Appendix

-There are various natural questions concerning the bound \eqref{mean-value-ai} which were not discussed in \cite{BR-moscj}.
-These are mostly related to the dependence of the constant $A$ on various parameters (i.e., $\G$, $\phi$, $\phi'$), and also to the fact that we restricted the discussion to Maass forms, leaving aside the case of holomorphic forms.
-Another restriction of the treatment we presented was the fact that we used in an essential way the compactness of $Y$ (which was treated by us differently in \cite{BR1}).
+There are various natural questions concerning the bound \eqref{mean-value-ai} which were not discussed in \cite{BR4}.
+These are mostly related to the dependence of the constant $A$ on various parameters (i.e., dependence on the subgroup $\G$ and forms $\phi$, $\phi'$), and also to the fact that we restricted the discussion to Maass forms, leaving aside the case of holomorphic forms.
+Another restriction of the treatment we presented was the fact that we used in an essential way the compactness of $Y$ (although the non-compact case was treated by us differently in \cite{BR1}).
 All these issues turn out to be important in applications.
 In this appendix, we answer some of these questions for Hecke congruence subgroups.
+The methods we employ are elaborations on the method of \cite{BR1}.